nttdata-oss/storm-rpms/README.rst

 * Deploy binaries of Storm to /var/lib/storm.
 * Manage the serice packages separately from the main sources of Storm.
 * Make "storm" user and "storm" group to start processes.
-* Use shell scripts provided by the Storm project to manage processes.
+* Use the shell script function provided by the Storm project to manage processes in the init script.

 ==========================
 Requriement
 ==========================
-* CentOS6
+* Distribution: CentOS6
 * The following packages should be installed.

   + rpm-build